 The technique uses heat combined with chemotherapy delivered directly to the peritoneal cancer site.
 It’s known as hyperthermic intraperitoneal chemotherapy (HIPEC).
 This is a one-time treatment given directly after surgery.

 The combination of CRS and HIPEC has “revolutionized” peritoneal cancer treatment, according to many researchers.
-But it isn’t fully accepted as standard treatment yet.
-This is because there aren’t randomized patient trials with control groups.
+But

 All chemotherapy has side effects.
 Discuss what these might be and how to handle them with your treatment team.

 In some cases, a targeted therapy drug may be used.
 These drugs are aimed at stopping cancer cells without harming normal cells.
 Targeted therapies include the following: